Design-Dude/ddBasecolor/README.md

 _color_ must be a ```ddBasecolor``` object.

 With _smart_ (default _true_) both colours are blended for the eye instead of mathematically.
-Smart blend take effect on darker and lighter areas.
+Smart blend takes effect on darker and lighter areas.
 ```
 var my_basecolor = new ddBasecolor('brown');
 var my_second_color = new ddBasecolor('brown');